 NOVA PhD course: Dynamic modelling of cropping systems

 My research is focused on systems: understanding how different elements of the system interact (e.g. plants, soils, livestock, people), and how we can best manage them to achieve desirable outcomes.
-As a result, my research topics are diverse, interdisciplinary, and include various types of crops in both temperate and tropical environments.

 I am interested in the trade-offs between biological, social, economic, and human components of agricultural systems, and how they interact to contribute to sustainability.
 I aim to engage in applied research, which is framed from the perspective of the end-user and co-developed using participatory processes.

 Key Research Interests: